matteodellamico/flexible-clustering/README.rst

 Want More Info?
 ---------------

-Send me an email at matteo_dellamico@symantec.com.
+Send me an email at `della@linux.it`.
 I'll improve the docs as and if people use this.

 Author